Here’s the tuba gear I use.

 RUDOLF MEINL F

 There’s an article that I wrote for the Canadian Opera Company for use in their house programme and on their website about the cimbasso that I’m including here as well.
 It explains everything.
 One thing, though.
-In re-reading Clifford Bevan’s excellent book; The Tuba Family, I see that in my original article, to my horror, I plagiarised his wonderful line; “…render unto Verdi, that which is Verdi’s”.
+In re-reading Clifford Bevan’s excellent book; The Tuba Family, I see that in my original article, to my horror, I plagiarized his wonderful line; “…render unto Verdi, that which is Verdi’s”.
 I have rectified this oversight in this version.

 Playing Puccini’s “Toss-cat”